Multimodal Representation Alignment for Cross-modal Information Retrieval

 Nevertheless, contrastive learning promotes a modality gap, causing a narrow cone effect where all representations reside in a small region of high-dimensional spaces, as evidenced by \citet{modalitygap}.
 Their work demonstrates that this modality gap substantially impacts downstream performance and is modulated by the loss function’s temperature parameter, concluding that an optimal gap magnitude varies across tasks, benefiting some while hindering others.
-Corroborating this, research in recommender systems~\cite{Yilma23b_varecsys} associated a reduced modality gaps with enhanced downstream performance. \citet{contextualembed} also noted that word embeddings from LLMs are highly anisotropic using self-similarity and intra-sentence similarity metrics, indicating a positive cosine similarity even when they are semantically different.
+Corroborating this, research in recommender systems~\cite{Yilma23b_varecsys} associated a reduced modality gap with enhanced downstream performance. \citet{contextualembed} also noted that word embeddings from LLMs are highly anisotropic using self-similarity and intra-sentence similarity metrics, indicating a positive cosine similarity even when they are semantically different.

-In contrast to prior work, we study neural networks with a custom contrastive loss function to directly learn similarity metrics between representations, thereby investigating the viability and efficacy of this approach.
+In contrast to prior work, we study neural networks with different architectures using a custom contrastive loss function to directly align cross-modal representations, thereby investigating the viability and efficacy of this approach and providing useful insights.